 Freshman Honors Seminar Provides an introduction to critical issues in education with focus on selected contemporary issues in the field; emphasis is on critical analysis and reflection on relationships between teachers, schools, and society.

-Assessing Student Performance Designed especially for secondary education majors, this course introduces students to basic concepts and practices of assessment, measurement, and evaluation as they are used in school settings.
-Also covers current trends and issues in assessment including large scale standardized testing practices and cultural issues in assessment.
-Students also become familiar with using assessment and evaluation data to inform instructional decisions.
+Assessing Student Performance Designed especially for secondary education students, this course introduces basic concepts and practices of assessment, measurement, and evaluation as they are used in school settings.
+The course covers current trends and issues in assessment including large scale standardized testing practices and cultural issues in assessment.
+Students become familiar with using assessment and evaluation data to inform instructional decisions.
 Course Information: Same as CI 485.
-2 undergraduate hours.
-2 graduate hours.
-Prerequisite: EPSY 236; undergraduates should be concurrently enrolled in CI 403.
-Class Schedule Information: Students will be required to participate in a total of 2 hours of experiments outside of class.
-Note: Must be in the teacher's education program to register.
-Students must register for one lab and one lecture section.
+3 undergraduate hours.
+4 graduate hours.
+Prerequisite: Students should be concurrently enrolled in CI 403.
+Admission to the secondary teacher education program.
+Class Schedule Information: Must be in the teacher education program to register.